AbdullahGM1/l2d_detection/README.md

 ## Features

-- **Depth Map Generation**: Converts the lidar point clouds to depth maps.
+- **Original Depth Map Generation**: Converts the lidar point clouds to depth maps representing the entire scene.
-- **3D Position Estimation**: Calculates the average (x, y, z) of point clouds within object bounding boxes to estimate 3D positions.
+- **Object-specific Depth Map**: Isolates and enhances depth data specifically for detected objects, based on YOLOv8 outputs.
-- **Interactive Visualization**: Offers real-time visual feedback by projecting lidar points of the detected objects onto camera images, enhancing the visual assessment of alignment and accuracy in the sensor fusion process.
+- **3D Position Estimation**: Calculates and publishes the average pose of detected objects based on depth data.
 - **Detected Object Point Cloud Streaming**: Publishes the points within bounding boxes (BB) as distinct point clouds for each detected object.
 - **Multi-Object Detection and Localization**: Simultaneously detects and estimates positions for multiple detected objects in real-time.
 - **ROS2 Integration**: Fully compatible with ROS2 for seamless integration in robotics applications.